highfive-devs/highfive/README.md

 ### Regular Installation of HighFive

-Alternatively, HighFive can be install and "found" like regular software.
+Alternatively, HighFive can be installed and "found" like regular software.
 The project's `CMakeLists.txt` should add the following:
 ```cmake
 find_package(HighFive REQUIRED)